affectioned/fragment-username-scraper/readme.md

 ## How to Obtain `stel_ssid`

-1. Open your browser go to the Fragment marketplace.
+1. Open your browser in "Private Window" or "Icognito Mode" and go to the Fragment marketplace.
-2. Use the "Private Window" or "Incognito Mode."
-3. Open the developer tools (usually accessible with `F12` or `Ctrl+Shift+I`).
+2. Open the developer tools (usually accessible with `F12` or `Ctrl+Shift+I`).
-4. Navigate to the "Network" tab.
+3. Navigate to the "Network" tab.
-5. Perform a search or any interaction that makes a request to the `https://fragment.com` domain.
+4. Perform a search or any interaction that makes a request to the `https://fragment.com` domain.
-6. Look for a request to the endpoint `https://fragment.com/api?hash=6bc2314d461dbf7309`.
+5. Look for a request to the endpoint `https://fragment.com/api?hash=6bc2314d461dbf7309`.
-7. Under the "Cookies" section of the request, find `stel_ssid` and copy its value.
+6. Under the "Cookies" section of the request, find `stel_ssid` and copy its value.
-8. Paste this value into your `.env` file as shown above.
+7. Paste this value into your `.env` file as shown above.

 ## How to Use the Program